What is a Harp Guitar?

 NOTE 9.
 Notice that I didn't say "lying off the 'neck'."
 While the majority of harp guitars have their harp strings lying well off the neck, some, such as the Lacote Decacorde, are positioned directly over an unfretted portion of a single neck.
 By contrast, while some guitarists may play their 10-course (10-string) fully fretted classical guitars and similar as a harp guitar (utilizing the last few strings only as open strings), these cannot be considered a true harp guitar (since the frets are provided to be played).
 However, there may be instruments that include frets that are not intended for left hand fingering.
 These I consider "fretted harp guitars."
 Other "gray areas" will be seen in "Families and Forms."

 NOTE 10.
 The term "sub-bass" is used to refer to strings adjacent to the low E string on the guitar – because they are pitched below (sub) the E string.
 However, sometimes some of the sub-bass strings are tuned higher than the guitar’s low E string (as in the common Gibson harp-guitars, who used, but did not invent, the term “sub-bass”).
 The term "super-trebles" was coined by John Doan for the Knutsen-devised bank of treble strings which lie adjacent to the guitar’s high E string – which are normally tuned higher than that string.
+For the complete history of super-trebles (from the latter 1700's up to October, 2013), see my article "Super-Trebles: To Infinity and Beyond" (Members Only access).

 NOTE 11.
 UPDATED, 2011: There is a similar, undated instrument (to the Deleplanque) in the Paris music museum, Cite de la Musique, which is attributed to the 1760s, and at least one other, undated specimen known.
 There has not been any advertising material or music associated with these late 1700’s theorboed guitars yet discovered.
 More important and of interest to harp guitar (and Baroque guitar) scholars are two early "theorboed guitars": specifically, a chitarra atiorbata (Italian) and a guitare theorbée (French).
 According to early music scholar Richard Pinnell (EMM Jul 1979 # 7.3), the instruments are referenced in rare tablature music of Granata (Italy) in 1659 and Gallot (France) in the 1660–1684 period (or 1660–1670, according to others).
 He (and others) believe these both to be theorboed versions of early 5-course guitars, with 7 basses lying off the neck or at least "unstopped" (as described).
 The tuning of the guitar neck, deduced from the music, was then-standard tuning (A, D, G, B, E) for the chitarra atiorbata, but chordal (C, E, G, C, E – similar to the drawing room English guitars a century later) for the guitarre theorbee – both with descending basses.
 Besides the specific clues within the music and text, a corroborating reference, with matching name and stringing, was found in a document of Antonio Stradivari confirming the existence of such instruments.
 Though no specimens survive, a couple of obscure illustrations provide clues about their appearance.
 It is now hypothesized that, while the Granta instrument had a body like the guitars of the time, the open-tuning Gallot instrument may have actually utilized a lute body.
 Combining the non-standard tuning with a possible lute body – or as scholar Monica Hall recently suggested, a mandore body – it is now more likely (to me) that the French guitarre theorbee was really not a guitar at hall, but a completely new hybrid invention.
 On the other hand, I think it safe to say that the 12-course (7+5) chitarra atiorbata from Italy must surely be the earliest known form of today's true harp guitar – occurring about a hundred years before the next true harp guitars would turn up.
 Additional musical examples presumably written for similar instruments are reported by Tyler & Sparks (The Guitar and Its Music).
 Finally, there is also music written in 1773 for a chitarrone francese, which apparently had 5 open basses and 5 neck courses like the guitar.
 (UPDATE, 2011: Monica Hall has written an excellent study on the specific stringing and pitch options of these two rare instruments).